-One of Robbie’s Rainbows most important goals is to help parents, teens and children living with inflammatory bowel disease (IBD) understand that they are not alone.
-And our support comes in two forms, providing access to treatments and building educational resources.
-The education resources we build cover a variety of topics, specific to pediatric IBD.
-All materials are written in partnership with a IBD specialist and are evidence-based.
+One of Robbie’s Rainbows most important goals is to help children, teens and parents feel supported and have the ability to access health information that is easy to understand.
+The education resources we build cover a variety of topics, specific to childhood digestive diseases.
+All of our materials are written in partnership with healthcare providers and are evidence-based.

 We believe in building valuable resources and encourage you to explore our growing library of educational materials.
 If there’s something we haven’t covered and you’d like to suggest a topic, contact us!